intershop/intershop-pwa/docs/concepts/configuration.md

 The most flexible kind of settings, which can also change when the application runs, are runtime settings.
 Angular CLI environment files cannot provide a way to handle those.
 Only the NgRx store can do that.
-Therefore only NgRx means should be used to supply them.
+Thus, only NgRx means should be used to supply them.
 Nevertheless, default values can be provided by environment files and can later be overridden by system environment variables.

 Everything managed in the NgRx state is accumulated on the server side and sent to the client side with the initial HTML response.

-To access these properties we provide the [`StatePropertiesService`](../../src/app/core/utils/state-transfer/state-properties.service.ts), which takes care of retrieving the configuration either from the configuration state, an environment variable or the environment.ts (in that order).
+To access these properties, we provide the [`StatePropertiesService`](../../src/app/core/utils/state-transfer/state-properties.service.ts), which takes care of retrieving the configuration either from the configuration state, an environment variable or the _environment.ts_ (in that order).

 ### Configurations REST Resource